 1 | Intuitive eating isn’t working for you because you can’t feel your hunger.

 If you’ve been dieting, you’ve grown accustomed to external cues (lunch at noon, for example) rather than listening to internal hunger cues.
 On top of that, dieting teaches you to distrust your hunger and fullness signals and focus instead on numbers and portions.
-Where diet culture says you can’t possibly be hungry, intuitive eating says but I am.
+Where diet culture says you can’t possibly be hungry, intuitive eating says But I am.

-Sometimes you’ll eat a big breakfast, amazingly famished; and other times you’ll feel satisfied with a smoothie or a piece of toast with peanut butter.
+Sometimes you’ll eat a big breakfast, amazingly famished, and other times you’ll feel satisfied with a smoothie or a piece of toast with peanut butter.
 Sometimes it seems like you can’t get full, while other times you don’t have much of an appetite.
 This is all part of normal hunger.

 Questions to ask yourself: